Trylz/RestirFalcor/README.md

 Denoising can be done using NRD or Optix denoiser
 #define DENOISING_USE_NRD 0

-Note that NRD is currently performaned on the final image(same for Optix).
+Note that NRD is currently performed on the final image(same for Optix).
 It is not recommended when i read the doc.
-So we ewant to denoise the reservoirs insteead.
+So we may want to denoise the reservoirs instead.
 This is work in progress see: NRDDenoiserPass_MultipleNrd_WIP.cpp

 # ISSUES
 This is work in progress and some artefacts are still visible.